Guides

 ⚠️

 When doing this you are essentially trusting third party code to run on your website.
-Make sure you trust the third party and that they are not compromised.
+Make sure you trust these third parties as you are explicitly giving them permission to run code on your site

 import { defineConfig, PluginOption } from "vite";